Our rearing method taught on the

 60 MONARCHS each season

-Below is the abstract of a study by top rated monarch butterfly scientist Dr David James and his wife Tanya supporting protecting monarch eggs until they are adult butterflies and releasing them to help increase the spectacular monarch migration
+Below is the abstract of a study by top rated monarch butterfly scientist Dr David James and his wife Dr. Tanya James supporting protecting monarch eggs until they are adult butterflies and releasing them to help increase the spectacular monarch migration

 The study is referenced and acclaimed in the following publication